-Once lodged, nomination papers are checked to ensure the candidate is eligible (meets criteria outlined in the Schedule 3, Part 2, Eligibility), and the nominator is an elector whose name appears on the Electoral Roll.
+Once lodged, nomination forms are checked to ensure the candidate is eligible (meets criteria outlined in the Schedule 3, Part 2, Eligibility), and the nominator and seconder are an elector whose name appears on the Electoral Roll in the TECT district.
 Final acceptance of the nomination will be made by the Returning Officer by email to each candidate.

-The lodgement of nomination papers should not be left to the last minute.
-Should a nomination paper be lodged late on the day when nominations close, and be incorrectly completed, or an ineligible nominator is provided, there may be insufficient time to correct the situation and the nomination could be invalidated.
+The lodgement of nomination forms should not be left to the last minute.
+Should a nomination form be lodged late on the day when nominations close, and be incorrectly completed, or an ineligible nominator is provided, there may be insufficient time to correct the situation and the nomination could be invalidated.

-Procedures After the Close of Nominations
+Procedures after the close of nominations

-- The Returning Officer will advise each candidate of the final nominations by email, along with any additional information about the conduct of any election, if required. - A list of all candidates will be publicly notified. - Should an election be required, the Independent Returning Officer will collate the candidate profile statements and photos into the candidate statements document for distribution to electors with the voting papers. - Candidate names will be printed on the voting papers in random order, surname first then first name(s) e.g. SMITH, William.
+- The Returning Officer will advise each candidate of the final nominations by email, along with any additional information about the conduct of any election, if required. - A list of all candidates will be publicly notified. - Should an election be required, the Independent Returning Officer will collate the candidate profile statements and photos into a candidate statement document which will be available from the TECT website as soon as possible after the close of nominations and up to the close of voting and from the voting site throughout the voting period.

-Eligible Voters
+Eligible voters

-Those eligible to vote in the election will be either resident and/or ratepayer electors within the Tauranga City Council or Western Bay of Plenty District Council regions as at midday Friday 7 October 2022.
+Those eligible to vote in the election will be either resident and/or ratepayer electors within the Tauranga City Council or Western Bay of Plenty District Council areas as at midday Friday 4 September 2024.